1 minute read

 Sunset and Iftar

 As sunset approaches, everything else fades.
 The world seems to hold its breath.
 The kitchen fills with the scent of food, but the moment is about more than eating.
 When the sun disappears below the horizon, the prayer called Maghrib begins and the fast ends.
-Traditionally, a date comes first for a burst of natural sugar, followed by water.
-This is a moment of immense gratitude for the water, for the food, and for the discipline of the day.
-Families gather, friends visit, and many mosques open their doors for communal iftar.
-Life reorganizes itself around this table.
+Traditionally, a date comes first, followed by water.
+This is a moment of gratitude for the water, for the food, and for the discipline of the day.

 7:30 PM